lastshodan/WalletProxy/README.md

 # WalletProxy
-Repo holds Wallet and Minimal Proxy contracts.WalletProxy contract impliments the Minimal Proxy pattern(EIP1167).
-The WalletLogic contract is located at contracts/WalletLogic.sol while the WalletProxy contract is located at contracts/WalletProxy.sol.
-DegenToken.sol and ApeToken.sol are ERC20 token contracts.They can be transfered to and from the WalletLogic contract.
+Wallet and Minimal Proxy contracts.Wallet contract can be used to transfer different types of ERC20 tokens from different addresses.WalletProxy contract impliments the Minimal Proxy pattern(EIP1167) adapted from Vyper's create_forward_to method.The WalletLogic contract is located at contracts/WalletLogic.sol while the WalletProxy contract is located at contracts/WalletProxy.sol.DegenToken.sol and ApeToken.sol are ERC20 token contracts.They can be transfered to and from the WalletLogic contract.

 Setup
 ----